-[2] The amounts reported in this column represent the aggregate value of the stock awards granted to the Named Executive Officers during 2009, 2008 and 2007, respectively, based upon their grant date fair value, as determined in accordance with the share-based payment accounting guidance under the Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC 718").
-The value of the stock awards reported for 2008 and 2007 have been revised from the prior year's proxy disclosure to reflect their grant date fair value in accordance with revised SEC disclosure requirements relating to such awards.
-Refer to the section titled Stock-Based Compensation Expense under Note 1, "Summary of Significant Accounting Policies," in the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K filed on March 4, 2010 for the relevant assumptions used to determine the valuation of our stock option awards.
+[3] The amounts reported in this column represent the aggregate value of the stock awards granted to the Named Executive Officers during 2011, 2010 and 2009, respectively, based upon their grant date fair value, as determined in accordance with the share-based payment accounting guidance under the Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC 718").
+Refer to the section titled "Stock-Based Compensation Expense" under Note 1, "Summary of Significant Accounting Policies," in the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K filed on March 1, 2012 for the relevant assumptions used to determine the valuation of our restricted stock awards.